pryv/config-template-pryv.io/README.md

-# Pryv.io scalable configuration template
+# Pryv.io configuration template

-In the `pryv.io/` folder, you will find the template configuration files for a pryv.io scale installation.
+In the `pryv.io/` folder, you will find the template configuration files for a pryv.io installation.

 ## Usage